About Us

 Malcolm Bacchus, Virtual Finance Director

-Malcolm is a Chartered Accountant, a company director, an ICAEW Council Member, Vice President of the ICAEW, and an adviser to SMEs on financing, budgeting, strategy and general management issues.
+Malcolm is a Chartered Accountant, a company director, an adviser to SMEs on financing, budgeting, strategy and general management issues, and currently the President of the ICAEW.
 View Malcolm’s profile on LinkedIn.